jonahmurphy/gifty/README.md

 gifty
 =====

-Easy Editor for generating questions iin GIFT format
+Easy Editor for formatting questions in GIFT format